about how they established communication between microservices within 15 minutes.

 A question that we get very often is: How do you set up complex integrations with a simple data mapper?
 Did that work for you?

 It worked perfectly.
 In fact, that was another huge benefit, again, because we are trying to move quite fast.
 If, for example, one of our microservices changes its interface, we usually then have to change the calling service and call the interface differently.
-Using elastic.io we can just change how the data maps in the middle.
+Using elastic.io we can just change how the data is being mapped in the middle.
 So it helps us avoiding writing software.
 The flows are easy, because basically, you just paste your JSON in and then drag and drop the keys you want to send over.
 It’s that simple.

 Would you recommend elastic.io to other developers?